Mathias CormannSecretary GeneralOrganisation for Economic Co-operation and Development

 Opening Remarks: Building innovative and inclusive governments

-The COVID-19 recovery presents an opportunity for governments to refresh their approach to public governance; to take a more deliberate approach to public and cross-sectoral innovation while ensuring that inclusion remains central to the work of government.
+The COVID-19 recovery presents an opportunity for governments to refresh their approach to public governance by building back better.
+Public sector innovation has been central to maintaining the continuity of government services during the pandemic.
+Meanwhile, the crisis also magnified the importance of inclusive governance practice for building trust, and leaving nobody left behind.
 This panel will reflect on how innovation and inclusion can stand as pillars for governance as governments seek to shape and steer recovery efforts.

 BLOCK 1: Anticipating the Future